rstudio/tfestimators/inst/docs/architecture_notes_new.md

 ```

+## Feature Columns Layers

+The feature column layers API are basically wrappers around `tf.contrib.layers.feature_column`, for example, `column_real_valued` is `tf.contrib.layers.feature_column.real_valued_column`, we wrap it this way so users can just type `column_` and utilize the autocomplete functionality in RStudio as well as reducing the appearances of `$` in the code.
+These are used together with spec constructors.
+Right now all arguments are just `...`, which means that users will need to look up Python API documentation themselves.
+A more general and automatic way of generating these wrapper APIs is needed.

 ## Custom Estimator

 The following code snippet demonstrates the construction and fitting of a custom estimator that has custom architectures.
 Users define the model architecture in a custom model function `custom_model_fn` that contains the following arguments in the signature that users can grab to define customized handling conditionally: